Senckenberg Centre for Human Evolution and Paleoenvironment

 Prehistory and Quaternary Ecology

-The Institute for Pre- and Protohistory at the University of Tübingen with its three departments is the continuation of the prehistoric research institute founded by R.R.
+The Institute for Pre- and Protohistory at the University of Tübingen with its three divisions is the continuation of the prehistoric research institute founded by R.R.
 Schmidt in 1921.

-The Department of Early Prehistory and Quaternary Ecology conducts field research in the field of prehistoric archaeology in different parts of the world.
+The Division of Early Prehistory and Quaternary Ecology conducts field research in the field of prehistoric archaeology in different parts of the world.
 The training of the students in field work is part of their university education.
-The department possesses extensive collections: especially the ivory figurines from the Vogelherd, which are among the oldest evidence of prehistoric art, are invaluable.
+The Division possesses extensive collections: especially the ivory figurines from the Vogelherd, which are among the oldest evidence of prehistoric art, are invaluable.

 The large majority comes from dedicated collectors such as Seyler or Sauer who spend considerable amounts of their lifetime visiting important archaeological sites.
 However, there are also numerous artifacts uncovered during scientific excavations such as the pieces Ludwig and Margit Kohl-Larsen brought from Tanzania and other parts of Africa.
 This collection represents a treasure of mankind which is actively included into the regular teaching schedule at the University of Tübingen.
 For students of prehistoric archaeology, it is essential to get into touch with original artifacts in order to understand how prehistoric people manufactured their tools and how they changed and adapted their technology through time.